EDIorg/EDIorg-repository-index/README.md

-A meta-repository to help navigate the repositories of the EDIorg
 # Welcome to the EDI Organzation
 This meta-repository helps with navigation of the repositories under "EDIorg", belonging to the Environmental Data Initiative